martinknytl/dmw_genomes.md/desing of primers in candidate heterozygous positions.md

 the code gave me extractions from each chromosome.
 So I opend the output file in vi using `vi candidate_sex_locus_slc26a7.L+UTR_exon1.fa` and removed all sequences but Chr6L.

-one of candidates regions is 42296253-42296435 of slco3a1.S gene located on Chr3S of X. largeni.
-This region corresponds to the 5'UTR and start of coding region of slc26a7.L in X. laevis.
-Using the code:

-blastdbcmd -entry all -range 42296253-42296435 -db ../../laevis_genome/XENLA_10.1_genome.fa_blastable -out candidate_sex_locus.fa